remrah/remrah/README.md

 There is a quiet but persistent fire within — built from pride, resilience, and the refusal to give up on oneself.

-It’s not just motivation; it’s a deep inner strength that keeps pushing forward even when things get heavy.
-A sense of identity that refuses to be diminished, and a mindset that turns struggle into momentum.

 This is about carrying your own flame, staying grounded in who you are, and continuing to build — no matter how many times life tries to slow you down.

 Building, learning, and exploring the future of technology.